Scott Curl

 Focus on controlled negative portion.

-Common Scott Curl mistakes
+What are common Scott Curl mistakes to avoid?

 Lifting off the pad - breaks isolation.